ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 in ABNF as `%x2318`.

 The terminology of {{-json}} applies except where clarified below.
+The terms "primitive" and "structured" are used to group the types as in {{Section 1 of -json}}.
-Definitions for "Object", "Array", and "Number" remain unchanged.
+Definitions for "Object", "Array", "Number", and "String" remain unchanged.
 Importantly "object" and "array" in particular do not take on a generic meaning, such as they would in a general programming context.